SpaceODY/PRVE/README.md

 # LICENSING

-	PRVE is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 (CC-BY-NC-SA 4.0) license.

-	You should have received a copy of the license along with this work.
-If not, visit the official Creative Commons web page: https://creativecommons.org/licenses/by-nc-sa/4.0

-	Note that the above license does not cover mod packs.
-Redistributing this work via a mod pack is not allowed.

 All components of this mod outside of the list below should be considered CC-BY-NC-SA 4.0

 - Modified RSS-Textures 16k (Credits to VaNnadin for his 16k HQ texture pack) | CC-BY-NC-SA 4.0